 - 7/1 (rate is fixed for the first 7 years)

 - 10/1 (rate is fixed for the first 10 years)

-Common terms important to understanding adjustable rate loans and calculating potential future costs:
+Important terms for understanding adjustable rate mortgages and calculating potential future costs:

-- Initial interest rate is the beginning interest rate on an ARM.
+- Initial interest rate is the starting interest rate on an ARM.

-- Adjustment period is the amount of time between interest rate adjustments of adjustable rate mortgages.
-The rate resets at the end of this period and the monthly payments will be recalculated.
+- Adjustment period is the time between interest rate adjustments of adjustable rate mortgages.
+The interest rate resets at the end of this period and the monthly payments will be recalculated.

-- Interest rate cap is the limit on how much the interest rate can change at the end of each adjustment period or over the life of the loan.
+- Interest rate cap is the limit on how much the interest rate can increase at the end of each adjustment period or over the life of the loan.

 - X/Y is the how Hybrid arm loans are referred to.
-X is the number of years during which the initial interest rate is fixed prior to the first adjustment and Y is the interval between adjustments (common terms are 1 for one year and 6 for six months).
-For example, a 5/1 ARM means that the initial interest rate is fixed for five years (or 60 months) and after the 60th payment the interest rate will be adjusted annually.
+X is the number of years the initial interest rate is fixed for and Y is the interval between adjustments (common terms are 1 for one year and 6 for six months).
+For example, 5/1 ARM means that the initial interest rate is fixed for five years (or 60 months) and after the 60th payment the interest rate will adjust annually.

 - Fully Indexed Rate is the actual interest rate of the loan after the fixed period.
 Index + Margin = Fully Indexed Rate.

 - Margin is added to the index to calculate the actual interest rate.
 The lower the margin the lower the fully indexed rate.

 - Index is a published financial index such as the treasury bills or libor used to periodically adjust the interest rate.